 - He gave helpful suggestions on what could work.

-I later realized that he had woken up in the middle of the night, but chose to respond and engage in one hour-long conversation with me, rather than return to sleep.
+I later realized that he had woken up in the middle of the night, but had chosen to respond and engage in an hour-long conversation with me, rather than return to sleep.
 I later texted him, “Thanks X. I really appreciate having you as a friend. 🙂 “